sutoiku/puffin/docs/Query Planner.md

 **Note**: implementing the last two sharding techniques can be avoided if multi-table datasets are statically denormalized in the Data Lake.

 ## Cost-Based Optimizer
 The distributed query planner will include a cost-based optimizer responsible for deciding which plan will deliver the best performance for a given query.
-Among other things, this cost-based optimizer will decide whether an existing sharding is sufficient for a given query, or whether tables involved in the query should be shared another way.
+Among other things, this cost-based optimizer will decide whether an existing sharding is sufficient for a given query, or whether tables involved in the query should be sharded another way.
 Mature cost-based optimizers are currently under review.

 ## Query Plan Lifecycle
 1. Query translated from non-SQL dialect (*e.g.* [Malloy](https://github.com/malloydata/malloy/tree/main/packages/malloy), [PRQL](https://prql-lang.org/)) to SQL